AledPeart/cardiff_skateboard_club/README.md

 ### Messages
 * Django's message framework used in conjunction with Bootstrap toasts to provide confirmation messages to user actions.
 * Info, Success, Warning and Error levels have been utilised to give the user consistent feedback.
-* Info level specifically used to show users of any ammendments to their shopping bag, while other message levels used as normal.
+* Warning level specifically and deliberately used to show users of any ammendments to their shopping bag, while other message levels used as normal.
+* This was utilised to provide a bespoke message to users displaying their bag contents and so as not to conflict with django all-auth messages
 * Custom extra message tags used to customise the 'wishlist' messages.

 ### Defensive Programming